Emmyn5600/Platform-game/README.md

 The goal is to try to go through the Objects without hitting any of them.

+## ABOUT THE JUMPING GAME

+* The first page contain the start and leader-board buttons, the start button is to start the game after filling the username of a player.
+You can also use leader-board button to check for user's score.

+* The second page is has theree buttons, Play, Pause and Menu.
+Play button is to start the game, Pause is to stop or resume the game and menu is to check for game's menu.

+* The last page has game interface with the moving objects and a man where a man is supposed to escape the moving object.

+Use the below Keys to control the game

-Controls are simple, J Button to control an object and Button P to pause.
+`Controls are simple, J Button to control an object and Button P to pause.`

 ## Getting Started

 - Clone this repo with.
   - Open your CMD and type `git clone https://github.com/Emmyn5600/Platform-game.git`

 - Navigate to the project directory and install all packages.
   - In your CMD type `cd Platform-game`
   - and the `npm install`

 - Go to `dist/index.html` and run it with live-server.

 ![Image](assets/images/img1.png)
 - Now click on start button to start the game.
 ![Image](assets/images/img2.png)